variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Weigh and Balance aircraft
 * Primarily a 7:30 A.M. to 4:30 P.M.
 Monday through Friday position

+### Pilot/Mechanic

+Pilot/mechanic position can include of the following tasks:

+* Repairing broken aircraft in the field to make safe for ferry flight
+* Flying repaired aircraft to Beegles Aircraft Service for permanent repairs
+* Test flying aircraft after repairs and reporting condition for final adjustments of systems
+* Delivering aircraft back to customer

+###### This is a flexible position as we ferry, test fly, and deliver multiple types and models of aircraft.

+&nbsp;

 ### What we offer

-Beegles Aircraft Services offers competitive pay, a simple IRA, cafeteria plan and cost of living compensation.
+Beegles Aircraft Services offers competitive pay, a simple IRA, cafeteria plan, and cost of living compensation.

 ###### Note: All employees of Beegles Aircraft Services are required to pass a drug screen prior to employment and subject to random drug tests while employed.